-We took a look at some of the power racks for sale from Rogue Fitness, a company with a great reputation for solidly-built racks that suit all kinds of needs and budgets.
+We took a look at some of the power racks for sale from Titan Fitness, a company with a great reputation for solidly-built racks that suit all kinds of needs and budgets.

-Rogue racks range from entry level stuff all the way to $2,000+ professional cages.
-We were especially impressed with their R-series, which includes versatile models for small, medium, and baller budgets.
+Titan racks range from entry level stuff all the way to $2,000+ professional cages.
+We were especially impressed with their T-series, which includes versatile models for small, medium, and baller budgets.
 Here’s a closer look at some of the most popular power racks in this series:

-Low End Power Rack Review: Rogue R-3 Power Rack
+Low-End Power Rack Review: Titan T-2 Power Rack

 Hands down the perfect entry level power rack.
-If you’re on a tight budget, you can’t go wrong with the R-3.
-Made with 11 gauge steel and designed to be bolted into the ground, the R-3 can take whatever punishment you want to throw at it.
-It’s got a 1” hole pattern at the bench press zone, which spaces out to 2” above and below for squats, deadlifts, etc. This rack also comes with 2 built-in pull-up bars.
+If you’re on a tight budget, you can’t go wrong with the T-2.
+Made from the finest steel, the T-2 can take whatever punishment you want to throw at it.
+It’s got a 1” hole pattern running up the bars, making it perfectly adjustable for bench presses, squats, and deadlift variations.
+This rack also comes with a built-in pull-up bar.
 Overall a good practical setup for your standard home gym at an amazing price.

-High-End Power Rack Review: Rogue R-6 Power Rack
+High-End Power Rack Review: Titan T-6 Series Power Rack

-The R-6 is the “strongest training rack that Rogue Fitness manufactures.
-Features on this beastly model include tons of plate storage, fat & skinny pull-up bars, a “monkey”-style chin-up bar, and the same “West-side” hole spacing as the R-3 and R-4 models.
-At 300 lbs you don’t need to bolt this one to the floor, but believe us, it’s not going anywhere.
-This rack is deeper and wider than the previous models and basically the cream of the crop in the Rogue line.
-Serious lifters only – this thing will instantly transform any home gym from amateur to professional.
+The T-6 is the strongest training rack that Titan Fitness manufactures.
+Features on this beastly model include tons of plate storage, fat & skinny pull-up bars, and “West-side” hole spacing.
+At 420 lbs you don’t need to bolt this one to the floor but believe us, it’s not going anywhere.
+This rack is deeper and wider than the previous model and basically the cream of the crop in the Titan line.
+Serious lifters only — this thing will instantly transform any home gym from amateur to professional.

 Due to the premium price of most power racks, lots of people are interested in buying a used rack.
 The logic makes sense, but buying used is actually harder than you’d think — and sometimes can even lead to serious buyer’s remorse thanks to poorly maintained or poorly assembled equipment.

 First of all, there really aren’t that many people out with good used power racks for sale.
-You can sit and stare at Craigslist for a month and you’ll be lucky to see 1 rusted-out rack from the 80s float by.
-You definitely won’t see many premium racks like the Rogue stuff.
-The occasional still-functioning rack that does pop up is usually some lame bare-bones set up that barely gets the job done.
+You can sit and stare at Craigslist for a month and you’ll be lucky to see one rusted-out rack from the 80s float by.
+You definitely won’t see many premium racks like the Titan stuff.
+The occasional still-functioning rack that does pop up is usually some lame bare-bones setup that barely gets the job done.

 If you ask us, if you’re going to drop hundreds of dollars on a rack, you gotta go new.
 Why?